alexJunger/multi_tabular/README.md

 This gem is based on Dan Chak's *Enterprise Rails*.

 I provide this gem 'as is'.
 It has been extracted out of a WIP project with good test coverage, however the gem in itself is not currently tested.
-Feel free to contribute.
+It's currently in a state where I can say 'it works', but it's far from perfect - if anybody wants to help me improve it, feel free to contact me!

 Compatibility
 =============